Locations:

 Why do I need a GGT blood test?

 Healthcare providers most often use GGT blood tests to help diagnose liver disease and/or liver bile duct issues.
-Your provider may have you get a GGT blood test for several reasons, including:
+Your provider may have you get a GGT blood test if you:

-If you’re receiving treatment for alcohol use disorder or alcoholic hepatitis, your provider can use a GGT blood test to monitor for alcohol use.
+• Are at risk for or in treatment for alcohol use disorder.
+Healthcare providers can use a GGT test to screen for alcohol use disorder.
+If you’re receiving treatment for alcohol use disorder or alcoholic hepatitis, your provider can use a GGT test to help manage your treatment.

 Advertisement